ethhub-io/ethhub/docs/ethereum-roadmap/privacy.md

 #### DApp-specific accounts

-Vitalik Buterin created a post on EthMagicians calling for more attention towards privacy solutions:
+Vitalik Buterin created [a post](https://ethereum-magicians.org/t/meta-we-should-value-privacy-more/2475) on EthMagicians calling for more attention towards privacy solutions:

-> "If we make a default that for every dapp, a user uses a separate account, we have to overcome a few challenges:
+> " If we make a default that for every dapp, a user uses a separate account, we have to overcome a few challenges:

-Address generation: It would be nice to keep wallet software stateless, so users can easily export and import their keys between wallets; this implies using some deterministic scheme like privkey_for_dapp = hash(master_key + dapp_id).
+> **Address generation:** It would be nice to keep wallet software stateless, so users can easily export and import their keys between wallets; this implies using some deterministic scheme like privkey_for_dapp = hash(master_key + dapp_id).
 But then what is the dapp_id?
 How would that work for multi-contract dapps?
-Dapp interaction: The most common category here is using ERC20 tokens inside another dapp.
+**Dapp interaction:** The most common category here is using ERC20 tokens inside another dapp.
 What is the workflow by which they would do that?
 To use KNC on Uniswap, would you first transfer KNC from their “Kyber account” to your “Uniswap account” and then do whatever you wanted to do with Uniswap?
 Something else?
 Ideally from a UX point of view, it would still feel like the user makes one operation; the UX of dapps that requires users to sign three transactions in a row to do something honestly really sucks."

 ## Resources: